delvelabs/hammertime/docs/heuristics.md

 Reject entries that have the attribute *result.error_behavior* set to True by raising hammertime.behavior.BehaviorError.
  Must be called after a heuristic that set this attribute, like DetectBehaviorChange.
 Add the other heuristic before this one when configuring HammerTime's heuristic.

+**class hammertime.rules.DeadHostDetection(threshold=50)**

+Raise OfflineHostException if the destination host is or become unresponsive.
+A host is considered dead if all requests sent to it timed out, or if threshold requests in a row timed out, whichever condition comes first.
+No retry will be sent until the host has sent a least one response.
+If the host is declared dead all pending retries raise OfflineHostException.
+Any request that timed out blocks the retries until it becomes responsive again.

+Parameter:

+* threshold: The amount of timed out requests in a row required to declared the destination host as dead.
+Default is 50.